Michael Moriarty: Acting career

-Musical career
+Other ventures

-In addition to his acting career, Moriarty is a semi-professional jazz pianist and singer as well as a classical composer.
-He has recorded three jazz albums (though the first, Reaching Out, went unreleased).
+In addition to his acting career, Moriarty is a semiprofessional jazz pianist and singer, as well as a classical composer.
+He has recorded three jazz albums (although the first, Reaching Out, went unreleased).
 He has regularly performed live in both New York City and Vancouver with a jazz trio and quintet.
 In a 1990 concert review, New York Times reviewer Stephen Holden called Moriarty "a jazz pianist of considerable skill, an oddball singer with more than one vocal personality, and a writer of eccentric, jivey jazz songs."

-Politics

 Moriarty is politically active, describing himself as a "centrist" and sometimes as a "realist".
 Moriarty announced his intention to run for the presidency in 2008 in an interview in the November 2005 issue of Northwest Jazz Profile, but he never formally declared his candidacy.
 He later endorsed fellow former Law & Order actor Fred Thompson for the presidency during the 2008 Republican primaries, as well as Carly Fiorina during the 2016 primary election cycle.
 He has been a frequent contributor of numerous political columns to the Enter Stage Right online Journal of Conservatism.

+Moriarty was a member of the Writers and Artists for Peace in the Middle East, a pro-Israel group.
+In 1984, he signed a letter protesting German arms sales to Saudi Arabia.

 Personal life

 Shortly after leaving Law & Order, Moriarty moved to Canada, declaring himself a political exile.
-He lived for a time in Halifax, Nova Scotia, where he was granted Canadian citizenship, and Toronto before settling in Vancouver.
+He lived for a time in Halifax, Nova Scotia, where he was granted Canadian citizenship, living in Toronto before settling in Vancouver.

-In 2006, in the blog Enter Stage Right Moriarty wrote that he was a "very bad drunk" but as of 2004 had been sober for two years.
+In 2006, in the blog Enter Stage Right Moriarty wrote that he was a "very bad drunk", but as of 2004, he had been sober for two years.